Kong/docs.konghq.com/app/plugins/aws-lambda.md

 ## Status
 ### Working
 - Add plugin to api
-- Specify aws credentials (IAM access_key and secret_key) in config
 - Specify IAM credentials in Authorization Basic header of api to lambda
-- Specify region, function name, body in config
+- Specify region, function name, in aws-lambda://\<region>/\<function_name> api upstream_url
+- Specify body in config
 - Return response value
-- Return appropriate error response on request if api.upstream_url is *not* aws-lambda://
+- Return appropriate error response on request if api.upstream_url is *not* aws-lambda://region/func
-- Allow merging of query parameters from api to lambda payload
+- Merging of query parameters from api to lambda payload
-- Allow merging of body from api to lambda
+- Merging of body from api to lambda
 - Error handling

 ### ToDo
-- Allow sepecifying region, function name, qualifier, invocation type, log type and client context declaratively in aws-lambda schemed upstream_url of parent api
+- Allow sepecifying qualifier, invocation type, log type and client context declaratively in aws-lambda schemed upstream_url of parent api
 - Add spport for IAM Instance Role authentication
 - Add support for logging?
 - Add support for client context?